Pressure–volume loop analysis in cardiology: Stroke volume

 The stroke volume is affected by changes in preload, afterload, and inotropy (contractility).
 In normal hearts, the SV is not strongly influenced by afterload, whereas, in failing hearts, the SV is highly sensitive to afterload changes.

-Stroke volume essentially matches the term Ejection Fraction.
+Stroke volume relative to EDV is Ejection Fraction.

 Stroke work

 Ventricular stroke work (SW) is defined as the work performed by the left or right ventricle to eject the stroke volume into the aorta or pulmonary artery, respectively.
 The area enclosed by the PV loop is a measure of the ventricular stroke work, which is a product of the stroke volume and the mean aortic or pulmonary artery pressure (afterload), depending on whether one is considering the left or the right ventricle.

 Cardiac output

 Cardiac output (CO) is defined as the amount of blood pumped by the ventricle in unit time.